Skip to main content

 How SSR Works in Saucebase

-SSR is disabled by default via middleware.
-Controllers must explicitly opt-in with ->withSSR() to enable it for specific pages.
+SSR is disabled by default for every request via middleware.
+Controllers opt in with ->withSSR() on any Inertia::render() response.
+Use it on public pages that need SEO; leave it off for authenticated pages.

 Configuration